akacdev/SinkingYachts/README.md

   A C# library for detecting Discord/Steam phishing links using the Sinking Yachts API.
 </div>

+## Usage
+Everything is located within the `SinkingYachts` NuGet package, the main class is called `YachtsClient`.

 ## Features
 - Fully async
 - Access to a Discord-related phishing database of over `13 300` confirmed malicious domains